 - The employees normal wage/salary, set at zero hours and for the balance of pay which will be taxed at the employees new RPN rates.

-The Illness Benefit earnings type needs to be configured to match your particular contractual needs.
+The Illness Benefits earnings type needs to be configured to match your particular contractual needs.
 For instance, whether the benefit will be considered when calculating pension contributions or bonus/pay type of earnings.

 It should be defined as non taxable, with individual employee rates, and a fixed amount per pay run cycle.